onedata/onedata-documentation/docs/user-guide/groups.md

 Navigate to the **Members** submenu.
 To invite an existing group, to which you belong, you would click on the menu and choose **Add one of your groups** actions.
-If you want to invite a group which you do not belong, choose from menu \***Invite group using token** and pass that token to another user.
+If you want to invite a group to which you do not belong, choose from the menu **Invite group using token** and pass that token to another user.
 ![image](../../images/user-guide/groups/invite-group.png#screenshot)

 ### Create a subgroup

 Navigate to the **Members** submenu.
-To create a new group that already belongs to one of your groups, click menu and choose option **Create new group**.
+To create a new group that already belongs to one of your groups, click the menu and choose the option **Create new group**.
 Then in the modal enter the name of a new group and confirm click **Create** button.
 ![image](../../images/user-guide/groups/create-subgroup.png#screenshot)

 ### Modify group privileges

-To view and modify member's privileges of some groups, go to **Groups** tab, choose some groups from menu, and go to **Members** submenu.
+To view and modify members' privileges of some groups, go to the **Groups** tab, choose some groups from the menu, and go to the **Members** submenu.
 Expand one of your members and grant or revoke privileges.
 Remember to save your privileges modification click on the **Save** button, that appears when changes exist.
 ![image](../../images/user-guide/groups/modify-privileges.png#screenshot)